KABoissonneault/KingmakerBugfixes/README.md

 ### Stability

+- Added Json loading error logging to output_log.txt, to help debug save load issues
 - Fixed data leak in InitiativeTrackerUnitVM
 - Fixed null reference exception in BugReportCanvas
 - Fixed null reference exception in WeatherSystemBehaviour
 - Fixed null reference exception in PathVisualizer Update
 - Fixed null reference exception in AreaEffectEntityData.ShouldUnitBeInside
+- Fixed null reference exception in Familiar.Update

+### Added Content

+- [Opt-in] Slings restoration (Experimental).
+While Kingmaker has one sling you can find after act 4, this change aims to make slings a viable build from the start, all the way to the endgame.
+Currently, you can find mundane, masterwork, +1 to +5, some slings with elemental bonuses, as well as two secret unique slings.
+As of writing, vendor support is pretty scarce (mostly Oleg and the secret vendor), but they are functional if you added them through Bag of Tricks.

 ## Known Issues